+Target LTIP Grants

-Name Target LTIP Grants (% of Base Salary)
+Name (% of Base Salary)

 President and Chief Executive Officer 100%

 Chief Financial Officer 75%

 Vice President, Asset Management 75%

-2021 LTIP grants
+2022 LTIP grants

-2021 LTIP grants were approved by the Compensation Committee in November 2021 and granted on November 19, 2021.
-LTIP grants were below target levels as a percentage of base salary in 2021 given limited available room under the Corporation's Incentive Share Plan.
-Future LTIP grants will be made under the proposed Omnibus Incentive Plan.
+2022 LTIP grants were approved by the Compensation Committee in November 2022 and granted on December 7, 2022.
+The table below summarizes LTIP grants in 2022 in terms of overall value and as a percentage of salary for the upcoming year (2023).
+As 2021 LTIP grants were below target levels as a percentage of base salary in 2022 (given limited available room under the Corporation's predecessor Incentive Share Plan), 2022 LTIP grants were increased above target levels.
+Overall, the value of 2021 and 2022 grants averaged below the target levels for all Named Executives.

-Options RSUs Total Name # Value (\$) (1) # Value (\$) (2) Total \$ % of Base Salary Corey C. Ruttan President and Chief Executive Officer 95,000 102,840 28,000 136,360 239,200 75% Alison Howard Chief Financial Officer 50,000 54,126 16,000 77,920 132,046 56% Adrian Audet Vice President, Asset Management 45,000 48,714 14,000 68,180 116,894 58%
+1 - granted 022) 1 granted 022) 2022 Tot 2021 To Average % of Name # Value (\$) (1) # Value (\$) (2) Total \$ % of 2023 Salary Total \$ % of 2022 Salary salary (2021 & 2022) Corey C. Ruttan President and Chief Executive Officer 86,000 121,095 49,000 342,305 463,400 119% 239,200 64% 92% Alison Howard Chief Financial Officer 48,000 67,588 27,000 188,617 256,205 88% 132,046 48% 69% Adrian Audet Vice President, Asset Management 44,000 61,956 25,000 68,180 116,894 89% 116,894 49% 70%

 - (1) The value of Options granted is estimated based on the grant date using the Black-Scholes option-pricing model.
-For a description of the terms of the Option Plan, see details provided in Schedule C Description of the Option Plan. - (2) The value of RSUs granted is estimated based on the grant date based on the closing price of the Corporation's Shares on the TSXV on the day prior to the grant date.
-For a description of the terms of the Incentive Share Plan, see detailed provided in Schedule D Description of the Incentive Share Plan.
+For a description of the terms of the Omnibus Incentive Plan, see details provided in the section entitled "Omnibus Incentive Plan". - (2) The value of RSUs granted is estimated based on the grant date based on the closing price of the Corporation's Shares on the TSXV on the day prior to the grant date.
+For a description of the terms of the Omnibus Incentive Plan, see details provided in the section entitled "Omnibus Incentive Plan".

-At the commencement of dividend payments in 2021, the Board determined that it was appropriate to accrue for equivalent dividends as declared on all full-value share based compensation grants outstanding, including all outstanding RSUs, with such future amounts being paid on the exercise date of the respective award in either cash or additional common shares (based on the then fair market value of such shares) at the discretion of the Compensation Committee.
-However, as the Corporation has limited room available under the existing Incentive Share Plan, dividend equivalent amounts on all RSU and DSU grants made to date will be paid in cash.
-The value of the dividends on the outstanding RSUs for 2021 has been reflected in "All Other Compensation" throughout this Information Circular.
+At the commencement of dividend payments in 2021, the Board determined that it was appropriate to accrue for equivalent dividends as declared on all full-value share-based compensation grants outstanding, including all outstanding RSUs, with such future amounts being paid on the exercise date of the respective award in either cash or additional common shares (based on the then fair market value of such shares) at the discretion of the Compensation Committee.
+Dividend equivalent amounts on all RSU and DSU grants made prior to the June 2022 approval of the Omnibus Incentive Plan will be paid in cash.
+The value of the dividends in 2022 on the outstanding RSUs under the predecessor Incentive Share Plan has been reflected in "All Other Compensation" throughout this Information Circular.
+Dividend equivalent grants on RSUs granted under the Omnibus Incentive Plan will be granted as additional RSU grants if so determined at the time of the original grant by the Compensation Committee.
 Outstanding Options are not entitled to any dividend equivalent amounts.